 - Any 5xx error

-- No context — Is 80% CPU bad?
-Depends on the workload.
+- No context.
+Is 80% CPU bad?
+Depends entirely on the workload.
+A batch job pinning a core is doing its job.

-- No action — What should I do about it?
-Also unknown.
+- No action.
+What am I supposed to do about it?
+Usually nothing.

 Bad: “Pod restarted” Good: “Service error rate > 1%”

-Ask: “If I get this alert, what will I do?”
+The test I use is one question: “If I get this alert, what do I actually do?”

-- If the answer is “investigate and probably nothing” → not an alert
+- Answer is “investigate and probably nothing” → not an alert

 annotations: